 There are several federal protections that may be available to you.
 To learn more about federal consumer protection laws, contact the following agencies:

 Charged with Fraud Crime in Arizona?
-Get a Free Attorney Match
+Get Professional Legal Help

 Pyramid and Ponzi scheme crimes are very fact-specific and require the prosecutor to prove a number of different elements in order to secure a conviction.
 Since these cases can be complicated, it is important to have a strong legal advocate on your side to help you wade through the case against you.
-Start now with a free criminal defense attorney match at no obligation.
+Start now by finding a skilled Arizona defense lawyer near you.

 Contact a qualified attorney.